IUSCA/bioloop/docs/upload.md

 2. Validating MD5 checksum of the file, once it has been recreated from its chunks by the worker.

 ## 7. Retry
-1. Upon encountering retryable exceptions, the `process_upload` worker retries itself 3 times before failing.
+1. Upon encountering retryable exceptions, the `process_dataset_upload` worker retries itself 3 times before failing.
 2. The script `manage_pending_dataset_uploads.py`, which is scheduled to run every 24 hours, looks for uploads that are pending (`status != COMPLETE`), and retries the ones which have been pending for less than 24 hours.
 Other uploads are marked as FAILED.